leto/mastering_dpow/README.md

 the cost for notarization transactions.
 This can be accomplished by doing an airdrop from your current chain to a new Hush Smart Cain, where people use their private keys to unlock the funds they owned on the original chain.
-This can be done by the project itself or Komodo can help with this process.
+This can be done by the project itself or Hush Developers can help with this process.

 # Integrating DPoW Into Your Coin